-If the research is carried out at Euroacademy or funded by Euroacademy, checking of the research papers meant for other scientific publications shall be carried out on the basis of the author’s personal statement and the decision of the Rector, Vice Rector for Academic Affairs.
+If the research has been carried out at Euroacademy or funded by Euroacademy, checking of the research papers meant for other scientific publications shall be carried out on the basis of the author’s personal application and the decision of the Rector, Vice Rector for Academic Affairs.

 - PROCEDURE FOR CHECKING PAPERS

 4.1.1 Writing a thesis is a compulsory part of the learning process for the graduate of Euroacademy, as well as a tool for developing learner’s skills required for independent learning-scientific work.
 4

 .1.2 Plagiarism in graduation theses shall be detected by: – Faculties of Euroacademy; – Study Department

 4.1.3 Graduation theses shall be accepted and checked for plagiarism by a person appointed by the faculty (further faculty teaching staff) in accordance with the deadlines for submission of the assignments specified in this Procedure and Euroacademy internal acts.
 Teaching staff who carry out checking for plagiarism shall be appointed by the dean of the faculty and approved by the Rector’s order.